 How AI helps

 AI gives retail security leaders the ability to observe all checkout events as they unfold.
 For instance, AI can monitor live transactions, store video clips, identify un- or improperly scanned items, and flag when there’s an inconsistency between what the camera sees and what the self-service machine processes.
-The technology is sophisticated enough now that it knows what it’s seeing — high-quality solutions can distinguish a pair of shoes from sunglasses or avocado from a banana, giving retailers more eyes on what occurs in their physical locations.
+The technology is sophisticated enough now that it knows what it’s seeing — high-quality solutions can distinguish a pair of shoes from sunglasses or an avocado from a banana, giving retailers more eyes on what occurs in their physical locations.

 Whenever something unusual happens, AI can alert staff immediately, creating a real-time opportunity to prevent a future inventory problem.
 So, in the event that a shopper mistakenly fails to scan an item, an employee could walk over, check video footage to see what happened, and then re-scan any products that weren’t processed correctly.